 Create a new life.
 Skip the experience of being a nobody without the status that a job gives.
-Fret not for the absence of a regular place to go to and dress up for, the companionship of colleagues and the challenge of work that is no longer there.
+Fret not for the absence of a regular place to go to and dress up for, the companionship of colleagues, and the challenge of work that is no longer there.

-Plan to Get Engaged
+Plan to Get Engaged in Something

 Or you will live your retirement years grumping at your grandkids.
 Before we retired, I remembered the hours my husband (Grumpy) and I agonized over what we'll do in the future.

 We knew that we couldn't just move into long-term parking until they towed us away!
 Fear struck us like a knife as we listened to friends blathering on about doing nothing or putting about at golf or food banks.